-6.10.1 Clinical Laboratory Abnormalities and Other Abnormal Assessments as Adverse Events or Serious Adverse Events
+6.9.1 Clinical Laboratory Abnormalities and Other Abnormal Assessments as Adverse Events or Serious Adverse Events

 Laboratory abnormalities are usually not recorded as AEs or SAEs.
 However, laboratory abnormalities (e.g., clinical chemistry, hematology, and urinalysis) that require medical or surgical intervention or lead to study drug discontinuation must be recorded as an AE, as well as an SAE, if applicable.
-In addition, laboratory or other abnormal assessments (e.g., ECG or vital signs) that are associated with signs and/or symptoms must be recorded as an AE or SAE if they meet the definition of an AE (or SAE) as described in Section [6.10.3](#) and Section [6.10.4](#), respectively.
+In addition, laboratory or other abnormal assessments (e.g., ECG or vital signs) that are associated with signs and/or symptoms must be recorded as an AE or SAE if they meet the definition of an AE (or SAE) as described in Section 6.9.3 and Section 6.9.4, respectively.
 For AEs associated with laboratory abnormalities, the event should be graded on the basis of the clinical severity in the context of the underlying conditions; this may or may not be in agreement with the grading of the laboratory abnormality.

-6.10.2 Toxicity Management
+6.9.2 Toxicity Management

 Subject safety will be monitored closely.
 All clinically significant treatment-emergent AEs (TEAEs) denoted by the Investigator will be brought to the attention of the Perosphere medical monitor.
 All subjects experiencing a TEAE must be monitored periodically until symptoms subside or until there is a satisfactory explanation for the AE.
 Additionally, treatment-emergent abnormal laboratory values should be monitored periodically until the abnormality resolves, returns to baseline levels, or is otherwise explained.
 At the discretion of the Investigator, assessments and/or clinic visits in addition to those scheduled for routine study conduct may be warranted to properly monitor the AE or laboratory abnormality.
-To ensure subject safety, the Investigator may ask the subject to sign a medical release form allowing him to contact the subject's doctor for more information about subject's medical history.
 All questions regarding toxicity management should be directed to the Perosphere medical monitor.

-6.10.3 Adverse Event (AE)
+6.9.3 Adverse Event (AE)